 Scientifically, the Blood Moon lunar eclipse occurs when the moon is in the shadow of the Earth.
 Although most of the Sun’s light is blocked, some refracted light travels through the Earth’s atmosphere, causing the reddish effect.
 It seems a simple scientific explanation today, but you can imagine the terror this might have caused in ancient times.
 It is no wonder that myths and legends have evolved of Blood Moons being an ominous occurrence.

 Today, in spiritual terms, the Blood Moon symbolises a ‘letting go’.
 The shadow represents the darkness that may be inside us, our fears, pains, limiting beliefs or behaviours that no longer serve us.
 It is a time to re-evaluate, to sit with our emotions, acknowledge them, release them and then to move on and embrace new opportunities.
 Once the shadow is passed, a new clear moon emerges, symbolising a fresh start.

 This idea of a symbolic ‘letting go’, resonated with me.
 To do this now, in the wake of a Blood Moon and its connectivity to womanhood, seemed meaningful.

 For centuries, women were in tune with the lunar phases.
-The moon takes about 28 days to circle the Earth and a menstruation cycle is based around a 28-day cycle.
 Of course, the modern-day environment is not conducive to enabling the phases of the moon to physically affect us so powerfully, but in ancient times women’s cycles matched up.
-As women, our emotions and energy change during our cycle, just as the moon cycle changes.
+As women, our emotions and energy change during our cycle, just as the cycle of the moon changes.
 At the end of each cycle, we let go of that which no longer serves us.